-Beard and his partners at Johnson Beard & Trueb PC understand how accidents happen aboard Oregon commercial fishing vessels, and they know how those accidents could have been prevented.
+Beard and his partners at Trueb & Beard, LLC, understand how accidents happen aboard Oregon commercial fishing vessels, and they know how those accidents could have been prevented.
 They understand the impact injuries have on commercial fishermen and how those injuries impact their ability to work in the future.

 Astoria is one of the most productive commercial fishing ports on the west coast.
-In 2014, Astoria fishing boats landed 122 million pounds of fish and shellfish with an estimated value of 47 million dollars.
-Oregon and Washington continue to participate in a derby style crab fishery where crewmen race to see which boat can catch most of the quota.
+In 2014, Astoria fishing boats landed 122 million pounds of fish and shellfish with an estimated value of $47 million.
+Oregon and Washington continue to participate in a derby-style crab fishery where crewmen race to see which boat can catch most of the quota.
 In the race for the cash, crew safety is sometimes a forgotten priority.
 Commercial fishermen working out of Astoria must regularly cross the treacherous Columbia River Bar and work on treacherous ocean waters.
-It is critical that their vessels be seaworthy and fully equipped with modern life saving equipment.
+It is critical that their vessels be seaworthy and fully equipped with modern life-saving equipment.